Chanin History, Family Crest & Coats of Arms

 Early History of the Chanin family

-Another 111 words (8 lines of text) covering the years 108 and 1086 are included under the topic Early Chanin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chanin research.
+Another 56 words (4 lines of text) covering the years 108 and 1086 are included under the topic Early Chanin History in all our PDF Extended History products and printed products wherever possible.

 Chanin Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Chanin has been recorded under many different variations, including Channing, Chaning, Chening, Channings and others.